 Struggling to deal with conflict at work?
 You are not alone.

-There are 5 crucial steps to effectively managing conflict:
+Here are five steps to effectively managing conflict:

 1. Prevention is better than cure